slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - In essence, for a change to occur, you must apply more energy to the system than is extracted by the system.

 > *'Decisions are made based on memory.
 There are 3 routes: reflex (genetics), habits or goals.
 Influence their memories and you can influence their decisions.'*
+> *'Contemplating the weaknesses of others is easy; contemplating the weaknesses in yourself is hard, but it pays a much higher reward.' -- Kevin Kelly*

 2. Make others dependent on you: hope has a good memory, gratitude a bad one.
 More is to be got from dependence than from courtesy. -- Balthasar Gracian